survivejs/webpack-book/manuscript/appendices/02_hmr.md

 ![No refresh](images/no-refresh2.png)

-The message tells that even though the HMR interface notified the client portion of the code of a hot update, nothing was done about it.
-This is something to fix next.
+The message tells that even though the HMR interface notified the client portion of the code of a hot update, nothing was done about it and this is something to fix next.

 T> The setup assumes you have enabled `NamedModulesPlugin`.
 See the *Adding Hashes to Filenames* chapter for further details.

 W> *webpack-dev-server* can be picky about paths.
 Webpack [issue #675](https://github.com/webpack/webpack/issues/675) discusses the problem in more detail.

 W> You should **not** enable HMR for your production configuration.
-It likely works, but it makes your bundles bigger than they should be.
+It likely works, but it makes your bundles more significant than they should be.

-W> If you are using Babel, configure it so that it lets webpack control module generation as otherwise HMR logic won't work!
+W> If you are using Babel, configure it so that it lets webpack control module generation as otherwise, HMR logic won't work!

 ## Implementing the HMR Interface